Xerox Corporation — Federal Contractor Profile

 Frequently Asked Questions

-What does Xerox Corporation do for the government?
+What does Xerox Corporation do for the federal government?

 How much taxpayer money does Xerox Corporation receive?